CirroBuild/FrostiDocs/docs/reference/web-console.md

 ## Code editor

-By default, the Web Console opens on the code editor.
+The default panel shown in the web console is the code editor which allows you to write and run SQL queries.

 ### Shortcuts